rauljz/rauljz/README.md

 ### Hi there, I'm [Raúl Jiménez](www.linkedin.com/in/raúl-jiménez-728793283) 👋

 I am  Computer Science Engineering with a focus on Computing.
 Alongside my studies, I am a passionate software developer with experience in Machine Learning and API development.
-I enjoy exploring new technologies, writing articles on software development, data analysis, and contributing to open-source projects.e.
+I enjoy exploring new technologies, writing articles on software development, data analysis, and contributing to open-source projects.

 **My Research Interest**:
 - Machine Learning Algorithms